• Skip to primary navigation

 Homepage link

-• Fall Recipes
+• ♥️ Saved Recipes

 • About

-• Facebook
+• Newsletter

-• Instagram
+• Index

-• ×
+×

-Home » Low-Carb Desserts » Microwave Cheesecake
+Home » Desserts » Microwave Cheesecake

 Microwave Cheesecake

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Review Recipe

-Sweetened with stevia, it has 4 grams of carbs and 200 calories for the entire filling cake.
+This delicious microwave cheesecake is mixed quickly in a ramekin and is ready in just a few minutes.
+Sweetened with stevia, it has 7 grams of carbs and 240 calories for the entire filling cake!

-I really like mug cakes.
-I have a few of them on this website (this simple keto mug cake is a great example), and I really appreciate the way they satisfy sweet tooth cravings swiftly and efficiently.
+I love mug cakes.
+I have a few of them on this website (this simple keto mug cake is a great example), and I appreciate the way they satisfy sweet cravings swiftly and efficiently.
 I also like that they make just one serving - built-in portion control!
+This microwave cheesecake is a lifesaver.
+It's ready super fast, it's filling, and it satisfies that craving for cheesecake that I get once in a while.

 Ingredients

-You'll only need a few simple ingredients to make this tasty cake.
+You'll only need a few simple ingredients to make this cake.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.
+• Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.

-Sweetener: I use stevia.
+• Sweetener: I use stevia.
 You can use a granulated sweetener instead, but it's best to use a powdered sweetener to prevent a grainy texture.

-Egg: I use large eggs in most of my recipes, including this one.
+• Egg: I use large eggs in most of my recipes, including this one.

 Instructions

-Making this microwave cheesecake is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this cake:

-Soften the cheese.
 Start by placing the cream cheese in a 1-cup ramekin.
 Soften it in the microwave.
+Mix in the remaining ingredients until completely smooth.

 Microwave the mixture on high for 90 seconds.
+Let it cool for 10 minutes, then invert the cake onto a plate.

-Expert tip
+Expert Tip

 After adding the egg to the batter, you'll need to be patient.
 Keep mixing until the mixture is completely smooth and free of lumps.
 It will take a couple of minutes, so just keep going!